 Turn your phone off while working

 This is my personal tried and true tip.
 My phone is on silent while I’m at my job.
 When I’m here at home and working my phone stays on silent.
 I treat my business with the same respect that I treat my job.
-Even moreso to be completely honest.

 The most successful people in the world worked day and night on their businesses.
 They worked full time jobs and continued to work on their business.
 They throw all of themselves into their business.
 Your business should be no different.